 BACKGROUND Please provide some background information on your group/organisation and your event/project.
 Please include group/organisation membership numbers, growth of club, current projects.

-Boddington Football Club is a

-local sporting body established in

-members per year of the same

-amnount of supporters following

-the sport

-K

-PROJECT OUTLINE Please give a detailed outline of your event/project.

-the project we are applying for funds

-for is to put up god nets for

-the southern end of oval to match

-existing rets on the northern side

-N. of oval which we did 6 413 ago.

-PROJECT BENEFITS Please provide a summary of who will benefit from your project.

-0. The benefits of this project is

-a safety issue with children

-who are partisipating in ball activities

-not running out into oncoming
+Boddington Football Club is local sporting body established in 1955 with on average 120 members per year o the same ammount of supporters following the sport Please give a detailed outline of your event/project.
+PROJECT OUTLINE The project we are applying for funds for is to put up goal nets for the southern end of ouch to match existing rets on the northern side of ouch which we did 6 yrs ago.
+Please provide a summary of who will benefit from your project.
+PROJECT BENEFITS The benefits of this project is a safety issue with children who are participating in ball activities not running out into oncoming traffic c:\users\ea\appdata\local\microsoft\windows\inetcache\content.outlook\yux3lk8l\application 2020-2021.docx